Skip to main content

 DKIM Verification

-5. Click Verify domain key from actions menu
+6. Click Recheck or Verify domain key from actions menu

 Tracking Domain Verification